• About

 Instructions

-• Bring to a simmer, then reduce to low heat.
-Cover and cook on low for 2.5 to 3 hours.
+• Bring to a simmer, then reduce to medium-low heat.
+Cover and cook for about 1.5 hours.
+The whole chicken should be falling off the bones tender.
+Salt the both to taste.

 Equipment